Matthew B. Hammond

-Matthew Brown Hammond (1868 – 1933) was an American economist.
-He was a professor of economics and sociology at Ohio State University since 1904.
+Matthew Brown Hammond (July 13, 1868, South Bend, Indiana – September 28, 1933, Columbus, Ohio) was an American economist.
+He was a professor of economics and sociology at Ohio State University from 1904 until his death in 1933.

-Hammond earned a bachelor's degree from the University of Michigan in 1891, and PhD in economics from Columbia University in 1898.
+Hammond earned a bachelor's degree from the University of Michigan in 1891, a M.L. degree from University of Wisconsin in 1893, and PhD in economics from Columbia University in 1898.
+He also spent time at the University of Tübingen and University of Berlin over the period 1893–1894.

+He was on the faculty at the University of Missouri and University of Illinois before joining Ohio State University as assistant professor in 1904.
+He was promoted to associate professor and then to full professor in 1908.